yutui1281461/vavr/CONTRIBUTING.md

 ### 3rd party libraries

-* Vavr has no dependencies other than Java.
+* Javaslang has no dependencies other than Java.
 * Unit tests depend solely on junit and assertj.
 * Benchmarks are done with JMH